DhruvaKumar/CarND-Traffic-Sign-Classifier/readme.md

 We have feedforward network of 3 convolutional layers and 2 fully connected layers.
 Each convolutional layer is followed by a rectified linear unit activation to add in nonlinearities, max pooling to down sample the images and a dropout regularization so that multiple neurons are forced to learn redundancies in the data which can be averaged later during testing.
 In addition to preventing overfitting it also acts like an ensemble agent that averages out activations from multiple neurons.

-I started with a LeNet architecture, added dropout, increased depth, etc until the model was overfitting on a couple of images.
-I later added the entire training data, tweaked the model a bit, added augmented data and tweaked it further to result in the above.
+I started with a LeNet-5 architecture.
+It worked decently and was giving me a validation accuracy of about 89%.
+However, the model was overfitting since the training accuracy was high.
+I added a dropout regularization with a 0.5 probability of retaining neurons after each layer.
+This improved the validation accuracy, but still wasn't enough.
+On plotting random images from the dataset, a lot of signs were subjected to either brightness changes, occlusions or affine transformations.
+I simulated these by adding in jittered images in the training set.
+By tweaking the parameters further and adding another convolutional layer to learn the augmented data better, I converged upon the network above.

 #### Training